-The Dean Dog Show The Dean Dog Show is now held as part of the Dean and Shelton Country Show and is held at the Dalton Hall every first Saturday in September, commencing at 1pm, the Dean Dog show is open to all dogs large or small.
+The Dean Dog Show The Dean Dog Show is held at the Dalton Hall normally on the first Saturday in September, commencing at 1pm, the Dean Dog show is open to all dogs large or small.
+Contact Phone: Jo Cordell on 01480 869 486

 Dean and Shelton Allotment Society All Prospective allotmenteers are welcomed to contact the allotment secretary, put their name down for an allotment at the Dalton Hall in Upper Dean, for more information please contact the Secretary Valerie Short.